shan18/EVA4/README.md

 Reaching a test accuracy of 87% on CIFAR-10 dataset with ResNet18 model using Grad Cam and various data augmentation techniques.
 To see the code go [here](S9/).

+### LR Finder and Reduce LR on Plateau

+Reaching a test accuracy of 88% on CIFAR-10 dataset with ResNet18 model using LR Finder and Reduce LR on Plateau.
+To see the code go [here](S10/).